geopython/pycsw/docs/installation.rst

 .. code-block:: bash

   $ git clone git://github.com/geopython/pycsw.git
-  $ python setup.py build
+  $ python3 setup.py build
-  $ python setup.py install
+  $ python3 setup.py install

 At this point, pycsw is installed as a library and requires a CGI ``csw.py`` or WSGI ``pycsw/wsgi.py`` script to be served into your web server environment